 Government Services Division

-As an Assistant Project Manager, Leigh Holliman is among a growing group of women in the profession who have chosen a career in construction.
+As a Project Manager, Leigh Misso is among a growing group of women in the profession who have chosen a career in construction.

 While studying at Auburn University, Leigh returned to her hometown of Mobile, Alabama, to intern with Robins & Morton on the University of South Alabama Mitchell Cancer Institute project.
 These real-life experiences confirmed that she had chosen the right career path.

 “My summer on the Mitchell Cancer Institute project was filled with excitement and eye-opening experiences,” she said.
 “In addition to the valuable learning opportunities, I was proud to be a part of something so important to my hometown and to the University of South Alabama,” she recalled.